 Travel to the oasis town of Turpan by car today to explore the Flaming Mountains (Huoyanshan).
 Appropriately named, the hills appear to be on fire under the sun.
 Explore the ancient Buddhist murals of the Bezeklik Thousand Buddha Caves near the Flaming Mountains.
 After lunch, continue your tour at the Atsana Ancient Tombs to visit three of the 500 area tombs dating from the Tang Dynasty.
 Artifacts on display include silks, brocades, important historical records and funerary objects.

-A quick morning flight will transport you to the oasis town of Dunhuang with its dramatic views of mountainous sand dunes, lush green fields and the stunning artwork of the Mogao Grottoes.
+After breakfast transfer to high speed train station and will transport you to the oasis town of Dunhuang with its dramatic views of mountainous sand dunes and lush green fields.
 Upon your arrival at Dunhuang, your English-speaking tour guide and driver will meet you and show you around Dunhuang.
-Begin your visit at the Mogao Caves (also known as Caves of a Thousand Buddhas).
-The caves are the most impressive and best-preserved examples of Buddhist cave art in China, housing more than 2,415 painted statues and 4,500 square meters of painted murals.
+Founded in 111 BC, Dunhuang was once an important stopping point on the Silk Road.
+The 1,600 km trade route splits into both northern and southern routes from Dunhuang, giving the city a rich cultural and historical background.
+Begin your visit at the Dunhuang County Museum displaying Chinese and Tibetan scriptures unearthed at Mogao; sacrificial objects from the Han and Tang Dynasties and relics such as silks and brocades.
 Continue on to the Singing Sand Dunes (Mingshashan), which contain the most spectacular sand dune scenery in China, with dunes 200 to 300 meters high.
 During windy weather conditions, the sand reportedly makes humming sounds and hence receiving the name "Singing Sand Dunes".
 Fun activities at the dunes include climbing, paragliding, sand sledding and camel riding.

 Day 10 : Dunhuang